-Celebrating cooking’s great international woman, Julia Child.
+Celebrating cooking’s great woman, Julia Child.

 In the cooking field, perhaps no woman has been a greater figure of trail-blazing achievement than Julia Child.
 But how much do you know about her?
-Here are 7 facts about Julia Child you probably did not know.
+Here are seven facts about Julia Child you probably did not know.

 Many people know Julia Child’s major career highlights.
 She shook off her staid upper-middle-class life in Pasadena, California to work in Asia for the O.S.S. during World War II.
 Not content to stay at home after the war, Julia graduated as the only woman in her culinary program in Paris.